Henry Bouquet: Early life

 Bouquet was born in Rolle, Switzerland, in 1719.
 He was likely the son of Isaac-Barthélemy Bouquet, a mercenary in the service of the Kingdom of Sardinia, and Madeleine Rolaz.
 Like many military officers of his day, Bouquet traveled between countries serving as a professional soldier.
 He began his military career in 1736 in the army of the Dutch Republic, and later in 1739 joined the army of the Kingdom of Sardinia.
 In 1748, he was again in Dutch service as lieutenant colonel of the Swiss guards.

 French and Indian War

 In 1756, Bouquet entered the British Army as a lieutenant colonel in the 60th Regiment of Foot (Royal American Regiment), a unit made up largely of members of Pennsylvania's German immigrant community.
-After leading the Royal Americans to Charleston, South Carolina to bolster that city's defences, the regiment was recalled to Philadelphia to take part in General John Forbes' expedition against Fort Duquesne in 1758.
+After leading one battalion of the Royal Americans to Charleston, South Carolina to bolster that city's defences, six companies were recalled to Philadelphia to take part in General John Forbes' expedition against Fort Duquesne in 1758.
+The remainder of the regiment was serving far to the north.

 While Bouquet travelled down the road from Fort Bedford, his troops were attacked by French and Indians at Loyalhanna, near present Ligonier, Pennsylvania, but the attack was repulsed and they continued on to Fort Duquesne, only to find it razed by the fleeing French.